Weisberg lab

 Research Interests

-Research in the Weisberg lab focuses on the evolution and epidemiology of mobile genetic elements (MGEs) and their influence on microbial symbioses (pathogens and/or mutualist symbionts).
+Research in the Weisberg lab focuses on the evolution and epidemiology of plant pathogens, both bacterial and fungal.
+We seek to characterize mobile genetic elements (MGEs) and their influence on microbial symbioses (pathogens and/or mutualist symbionts).
 We utilize comparative and population genomics of large datasets to classify and characterize the evolution of MGEs in diverse systems, primarily agricultural phytopathogens, as well as in nitrogen fixation symbiosis.
 We also work to develop pipelines for the epidemiology of major agricultural pathogens, including those that incorporate the movement of MGEs independently of strains.

 Mobile genetic elements and disease